-THE BEST FIRST AID KITS FOR HIKING OF 2018
+THE BEST OUTDOORS FIRST AID KITS OF 2019

 If you are planning on backpacking for the weekend, then the Adventure Medical Kits Ultralight Watertight First Aid Kit is a great option, especially if you expect to get wet during your travels.
 This kit is designed with a waterproof design, so it will hold up regardless of the terrain or the weather that you encounter on your weekend getaway.
 The kit has materials to sterilize and bandage a wound, materials to care for blisters, burns, sprains, and fractures, and it even has some common medications that you may need while on the trail.